Grand National Tour: Tour tickets and announcements

 Two pre-sale options were made available on December 4, 2024: one via the tour's sponsor Cash App, the other via Ticketmaster's Official Platinum program.

 Initially planned for 21 shows across the United States and Canada, additional dates were added for Inglewood (Note: Labeled as Los Angeles in promotional material.) and Toronto on December 6.

 European dates for the tour were announced on February 10, 2025.
 Tickets went on general sale on February 14, with various presales running February 12–13.
 Additional dates were added for Nanterre (Note: Labeled as Paris in promotional material.) and London on February 13 and Frankfurt on February 14.

 Mustard was announced as the opening act with his own DJ set on April 1.

 Two Australian dates with Lamar performing solo, Melbourne and Sydney, were announced on June 11, with a presale running from June 12–13 and general sale starting June 16.
-Five more Lamar solo dates in Latin America were announced on June 27, with Ca7riel & Paco Amoroso as the opening act; tickets for the Argentinian and Colombian shows are expected to be available on July 1 and 4, respectively, while HSBC holders gained access to a presale on July 1 and 2 for the Mexican show.
+Five more Lamar solo dates in South America were announced on June 27, with Ca7riel & Paco Amoroso as the opening act; tickets for the Argentinian and Colombian shows are expected to be available on July 1 and 4, respectively, while HSBC holders gained access to a presale on July 1 and 2 for the Mexican show.

 Schoolboy Q was announced as the opening act for the Australian shows on August 1.
 Two more Australian dates in the same two venues, with Doechii as the opener instead of Schoolboy Q, were announced on August 5.